State Bureau of Cannabis Control continues to consider rules

 The current legal status of marijuana in California

 Until the 2016 Election Day vote, possessing up to an ounce or less of marijuana was a civil infraction similar to a speeding ticket.
 Following the vote, possession of an ounce or less and the secure cultivation of up to six plants is lawful for all adults 21 and over.

 While California had already reduced penalties before the vote, the state still punished tens of thousands of responsible adults each year for possessing a substance that is objectively safer than both alcohol and tobacco.
 A study released by the Drug Policy Foundation reported that despite the reduction in penalties, state law enforcement still arrested over half a million people in the past 10 years on marijuana-related charges, a huge number of which are minorities.

-Now, California can stop wasting precious resources on citing, arresting, and prosecuting marijuana offenders, while ensuring the profits of marijuana sales go to responsible businesses and state budgets, instead of the pockets of criminals!
-Prop.
-64 should be fully implemented by 2018.
+California stopped wasting precious resources citing, arresting, and prosecuting marijuana offenders and is now in the process of ensuring the profits of marijuana sales go to responsible businesses and state budgets, instead of the pockets of criminals.

-At the same time, the state’s medical marijuana protections continue, and a regulatory system is being implemented for medical marijuana businesses.
-According to the state tax board, under Prop.
-64, patients with a state ID card will immediately be exempt from sales taxes.
+At the same time, the state’s medical marijuana protections continue, and a regulatory system is being implemented for medical marijuana businesses in tandem with the non-medical program, but without the same tax burden.